Tyler Stephenson Player Props: Reds vs. Rangers

-After batting .241 with two doubles, four walks and two RBI in his past 10 games, Tyler Stephenson and the Cincinnati Reds take on the Texas Rangers (who will start Nathan Eovaldi) at 6:40 PM ET on Monday.
+After going 0-for-3 with an RBI in his last game, Tyler Stephenson and the Cincinnati Reds take on the Texas Rangers (who will hand the ball to Martin Perez) at 6:40 PM ET on Tuesday.

-In his most recent game, he reached base in his only plate appearance against the Pirates.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Rangers.

 Tyler Stephenson Game Info & Props vs. the Rangers